antoinedejonckheere/promethee/README.md

 # promethee
 Promethee methods simulations
-This repository is providing simulation tools for Promethee I and II methods.
+This repository is providing simulation tools for Promethee I and II methods, created with `python 2.7`.
 These simulations are intended to study the so-called "Rank reversal" phenomenon in Promethee methods

-To run the simulation, simply execute python simulation.py
+To run the simulation, simply execute
+`python simulation.py`

 To learn more about promethee methods: